mihcaelcaplan/mihcaelcaplan.github.io/project_pages/gdocaudio.md

 All of the interaction with Google Docs was done through the [Selenium Python](https://selenium-python.readthedocs.io) bindings.
 This let us copy and paste strings from Python very quickly.
 In order to get the base64 strings into the system clipboard, we used a library called [Pyperclip](https://pypi.org/project/pyperclip/).
 Using this library allowed us to then simply automate the "Ctrl"+"V" keypress action to move the string into a Google Doc.

 On the receive end, a listener function constantly polled the Google Doc for new chunks of audio data.
-When it received some, it decoded the base64 and and then wrote those bytes to the soundcard.
+When it received some, it decoded the base64 and and then wrote those bytes to the soundcard, playing the audio.

 We implemented some simple compression using the built-in python libraries, but didn't notice any serious improvements.